7 Mistakes To Avoid When Painting Your Ceiling in Omaha, NE

 When you are trying to find a good way to reach up to your ceiling to paint it, usually with a paint roller, there are quite a few ways to get up -- and scaffolding is probably the worst of them.

-I do not refer to the kind of scaffolding that you sometimes will see outside of a building -- those are professionally built and as stable as can be.
+We don't mean the kind of scaffolding that you will see outside of a building, those are professionally built and as stable as can be.

 This refers to the kind of scaffolding that people make in the comfort of their own home, using a couple of large objects and a plank or two for stability.